abderraouf-adjal/ArduinoSpritzCipher/README.md

 ### Constants
 **SPRITZ_TIMING_SAFE_CRUSH**

-If defined, equal time `crush()` will be used.
+If defined, Equal time `crush()` will be used.

 `SPRITZ_TIMING_SAFE_CRUSH` is defined by default.

 **SPRITZ_WIPE_TRACES**

-If defined, sensitive data like `spritz_ctx` will be wiped when they are no longer needed in the functions: `spritz_hash()`, `spritz_mac()`.
+If defined, Sensitive data like `spritz_ctx` will be wiped when they are no longer needed in the functions: `spritz_hash()`, `spritz_mac()`.

 `SPRITZ_WIPE_TRACES` is defined by default.

 **SPRITZ_WIPE_TRACES_PARANOID**

-If defined, any variable will be wiped if it contains a bit or more of spritz state such as temporary variables in a swap function or user data.

-Internal variables that contain data length will not be wiped.
+If defined, Library functions internal variables will be wiped if it contains a bit or more of spritz state such as temporary variables in a swap function or user data.
+Variables that contain data length will not be wiped.

 If defined, `SPRITZ_WIPE_TRACES` and `SPRITZ_TIMING_SAFE_CRUSH` will
 be defined automatically.